why-join-food-shippers

 Arrive Early.

-While budgets and schedules don’t always allow for an extra overnight, it’s a good idea to arrive at the conference site on Saturday and take advantage of early registration.
-Activities start at 6:30 AM on Sunday morning with a grab-and-go breakfast for people participating in the golf tournament.
+While budgets and schedules don’t always allow for an extra overnight, it’s a good idea to arrive at the conference site on Saturday and take advantage of early registration from 1p - 6p at Bonnet Creek North Foyer.
+Formal activities start at 6:30 AM at the Waldorf Astoria Golf Club on Sunday morning with a grab-and-go breakfast for people participating in the golf tournament.

 Participating in Golf?

-For the 2024 Food Shippers conference golf outing, the pairings will be emailed to all registered golfers at the email address used to register for the conference shortly before the golf outing begins.
-The golf outing, which takes place at the Waldorf Astoria Golf Club, has a Shotgun Start of 7:30a (for the Morning Tournament Round) and 1:30p (for the Afternoon Tournament Round).
-If you have any special pairing requests, please contact Paul Newbourne at executivedirector@foodshippers.org.
+For the 2026 Food Shippers conference golf outing, the pairings will be emailed to all registered golfers at the email address used to register for the conference shortly before the golf outing begins.
+The golf outing, which starts at the Waldorf Astoria Golf Club, has a Shotgun Start of 7:30a (for the Morning Tournament Round).

 Use Sunday for Networking.